ellakoa/postcard-poem/content/about.md

 Felix was an ex-editor of the Folkestone Herald.
 (Kent UK) My mother had lived in Folkestone all her life.
 It is where she and my father had courted.
-I managed to obtain an original hard copy of the book online, the was repaired and musty but old and wonderful.
+I managed to obtain an original hard copy of the book online, the book was repaired and musty but old and wonderful.
 I gifted this to my mother.

 In the evenings she would phone me up and tell me she had been